 To be eligible simply means that your child has been found to need certain educational services because of one or more disabilities.
 The Individuals with Disabilities Education Act (IDEA) requires students with disabilities to receive special education and/or related services.
 To be considered a student with a disability under this law, your child must require special education and/or related services because of his or her disability in one or more of the following disability categories:

 - Intellectual disability;

 - Hearing impairment;

-- · Speech or language impairment;
+- Speech or language impairment;

 - Visual impairment;

 - Emotional disturbance;

 - Orthopedic impairment;

 - Autism;

 - Traumatic brain injury;

-- · Other health impairment;
+- Other health impairment;

 - Specific learning disability;

-- Deafness:
+- Deafness;

-- · Deaf-blindness; or
+- Deaf-blindness;

-- Multiple disabilities.
+- Multiple disabilities; or

+- Developmental delay.